pyscaffold/pyscaffold/docs/faq.rst

    in the Python community (for example `PEP 420`_).

    Please notice that PyScaffold assumes all the files inside ``src`` are meant to be part of the package.
-   So if you are looking for a place to other kinds of files, like examples, you might consider using the ``docs`` folder or create your own folder at the root level.
+   So if you are looking for a place to put other kinds of files, like examples, you might consider using the ``docs`` folder or create your own folder at the root level.

 |